mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 ```

 This meets all the requirements going into this project.
 The training can be started from anywhere, all of the output is stored, and settings can be dynamically changed per run.
-Best of all the NAS handles all the scripting logic, which means that any thin client that connects to kick things off can safely disconnect in the middle of a run without worry of losing
+Best of all the NAS handles all the scripting logic, which means that any thin client that connects to kick things off can safely disconnect in the middle of a run without stopping the run.
-any logs or output.

 Now when I start a new project I can easily reference past runs and results from anywhere in the world, allowing for rapid model iteration and quicker turnaround times.